 Diet and Nutrition

-Your dog's diet depends largely on his or her age, activity levels, and metabolism, but generally, you can expect to feed your Bearded Collie one and a half to two cups of high-quality, high-protein dog food each day.
+Your dog's diet depends largely on his or her age, activity levels, and metabolism, but generally, you can expect to feed your Bearded Collie 1 1/2 to 2 cups of high-quality, high-protein dog food each day.

 Like all dog breeds, Bearded Collies can become obese if they're overfed and under exercised.
 If you're not sure how much to feed your Bearded Collie, talk to your veterinarian about the diet that's right for your dog.
 And remember: Take it easy on the treats.